BoboTiG/python-mss/docs/source/examples.rst

 Using PIL
 ---------

-Use you use the Python Image Library (aka Pillow) to do whatever you want with raw pixels.
+You can use the Python Image Library (aka Pillow) to do whatever you want with raw pixels.
 This is an example using `frombytes() <http://pillow.readthedocs.io/en/latest/reference/Image.html#PIL.Image.frombytes>`_::

-    #!/usr/bin/env python
-    # coding: utf-8

     from mss import mss
     from PIL import Image